wednesday-solutions/flutter_template/README.md

 ### Intent
-Intent is any action takes place on page.
+Intent is any action that takes place on a page.
 It may or may not be user initiated.

 [`SearchScreenIntent`](lib/presentation/destinations/weather/search/search_screen_intent.dart) has the actions that can happen on the [`SearchPage`](lib/presentation/destinations/weather/search/search_page.dart).